appatalks/chatgpt-html/README.md

-# ChatGPT HTML - Using OpenAI APIs and AWS Polly speech
+# ChatGPT HTML - Using OpenAI APIs and AWS Polly speech (Optional)

 ![Screenshot](Screenshot.png)

-v.0.9.1.beta - Array Messages Memory in place!!
+v.0.9.2.beta - Native Speech-to-text Engine added.
+(Still rather use the google vocie input from the Andrioid phone, but on desktop this works not too bad.)

 Has GPT-4 Support (Needs Testing)